Yuxin-Ji/Yuxin-Ji/README.md

 Data and Linguistics are my biggest passion.
 I am a Data Scientist / AI/ML Engineer.
 I am also a Linguist who love semantics in particular.
 I do a lot of Machine Learning and NLP stuff.

 ### About Me
-- 👩🏻‍💻 I'm a current MLE intern @PROJXON
+- 👩🏻‍💻 I'm a current AI/ML Engineer @PROJXON
 - 👩‍🎓 I recently finished my Masters in Computational Social Science @UChicago; B.S in Data Science + Linguistics @Emory
 - 🔭 I’m currently working on Medical Foundation LMMs, AI workflow integrations
 - 🎾 I'm a big sports fan.
 Passionate in badminton, volleyball, bouldering, pickleball